Back to Blog

 unhookd vs AppBlock: Minimalist Locking vs Feature-Packed Blocking

-AppBlock is one of the most popular app blockers on the market with over 10 million downloads.
-It offers every blocking feature you can think of: schedules, geofencing, keyword blocking, Pomodoro timers, Strict Mode, and more. unhookd takes the opposite approach — fewer features, one powerful philosophy.
-Let's see which one actually helps you stop scrolling.
+AppBlock is one of the most popular blockers on the market — over 10 million downloads.
+It offers every blocking feature imaginable: schedules, geofencing, keyword blocking, Pomodoro timers, Strict Mode, and more. unhookd takes the opposite approach: fewer features, one powerful idea.

 The Core Philosophy Difference

-unhookd: One Simple Rule — Locked by Default unhookd has a single organizing principle: your distracting apps are locked 24/7 unless you have scheduled time to use them.
-You create "Slots" (recurring access windows) and use "Peeks" for timed emergency access.
-That is the entire app.
+unhookd: One rule — blocked by default.
+Your distracting apps are blocked 24/7 unless you've scheduled specific access windows.
+You create Slots (recurring calendar-style access windows) and use Peeks for timed emergency access.
+That's the entire app.
 No keyword blocking, no geofencing, no Pomodoro timers — just automatic restriction.

-AppBlock: Every Blocking Tool in One App AppBlock tries to be the Swiss Army knife of app blocking.
-It offers scheduled blocking, location-based blocking (geofencing), keyword-based website blocking, Pomodoro timers with app blocking, usage limits, open limits, quick block, Strict Mode, allowlists, and detailed statistics.
-If there is a way to block something, AppBlock probably has it.
+AppBlock: Every tool in one app.
+AppBlock is the Swiss Army knife of app blocking.
+Scheduled blocking, location-based blocking, keyword website blocking, Pomodoro timers, usage limits, open limits, quick block, Strict Mode, allowlists, detailed statistics.
+If there's a way to block something, AppBlock probably has it.

 Feature Comparison